-Data on cancer incidence, mortality and disparities (geographic, ethnic, etc.) are reviewed annually to identify priorities and identify areas of emphasis.
+The prevention program reviews data on cancer incidence, mortality, and disparities (geographic, ethnic, etc.) annually to identify priorities and identify areas of emphasis.
 This information informs the development of RFAs and informs programmatic decisions during the PRC level of review.